olicooper/abp-queryfilter-test/README.md

 **The goal is simple:** <u>Ignore</u> the global query filters for specific entities by using ABP's `DataFilters` i.e. `DataFilter.Disable<ISoftDelete<Blog>>()` unless the IQueryable extension method `IQueryable.IgnoreAbpQueryFilters()` has been used, which stops the filters being applied on a per-query basis.

 This solution should fix various issues which have been raised in the past - see [linked issues](#linked-issues).
+It could even be extended to address [current query filter limitations](https://docs.microsoft.com/en-us/ef/core/querying/filters#limitations), create dynamic filters and allow ABP to leverage [EF6 compiled models](https://docs.microsoft.com/en-us/ef/core/what-is-new/ef-core-6.0/plan#compiled-models).

 I am also planning on integrating [these changes](https://github.com/abpframework/abp/compare/dev...olicooper:pr/data-filtering-updates) to ABP's DataFilters to facilitate this project.